 Music Masters Course Japan, founded by world-renowned conductors Naoto Otomo and Alan Gilbert, offers full scholarships to talented students for a summer of personalized study and performance experience with master musicians in Yokohama, one of Japan's most exciting cities.

-The deadline for application was January 8th, 2019.
+The deadline for application was on 30 April, 2021.
 Thank you.